finos/common-domain-model/documentation/source/documentation.rst

 	additionalAmendments string (0..1)
 	additionalBespokeTerms string (0..1)

 This set of elections in ``CreditSupportObligationsInitialMargin`` is modelled to directly reflect the equivalent paragraph in the ISDA documentation, for example Paragraph 13 (c) of the ISDA 2018 CSA (Security Interest – New York Law).
-The cardinality constraint requires ``threshold`` and ``minimumTransferAmount`` to be specified, as it is an elective provision in all Credit Support Agreements currently supported in CDM.
+The cardinality constraint requires ``threshold`` and ``minimumTransferAmount`` to be specified, as it is an elective provision in all the Credit Support Agreements supported in CDM.
 Other clauses such as ``marginApproach`` are not elective provisions in all supported agreements so the cardinality indicates optionality.

 .. code-block:: Haskell